A DNN Biophysics Model with Topological and Electrostatic Features: Methods

-Note $R_i$ depends not only on $a_i$, but also on radii and relative positions of all other atoms.
-The estimation of effective Born radii is an active research area \cite{Onufriev:2002}.
-From Poisson-Boltzmann theory, the {\it perfect} Born radii is given as

-with $E^\text{PB}_{\text{solv},i}$ as the electrostatic solvation energy from the PB model with all except $i$th charge muted.
+where $r_{ij}$ is the distance between the atomic centers of atoms $i$ and $j$, $f_{ij}^{\text{GB}}$ is the effective Born radii ($i=j$) or effective interaction distance ($i \ne j$).
 This PB-GB relationship can be seen in Fig.~\ref{fig_models}(c), in which the electrostatic solvation energy of the sphere equals that of the molecule, both with a charge at the atomic center.
-There are many approaches to approximate $R_i$ and a typical one is the volume integration via quadrature as
+Some details about the GB model can be found in the supplement material.